 If you’re planning to head deep into the mountains, the hiking season in Kyrgyzstan is fairly short: June through September.
 The average altitude of the country is over 9000 feet.
 Snow is not uncommon even in summer, and the difference between day and night can be considerable.
 Winter adventures require skis and appropriate gear.

 During our summer trip, layering worked best.
 I wore a lightweight, wicking t-shirt during the day and the MØVA HOODY when the wind started blowing.
-At night the temperatures dipped below freezing, and I added a fleece jacket, like the FLIGHT JACKET.
+At night the temperatures dipped below freezing, and I added a woman’s fleece jacket, like the FLIGHT JACKET.

-Roll-up pants were perfect both for hiking and horse riding.
+A pair of roll-up women’s travel pants were perfect both for hiking and horse riding.
 Long pants are essential when riding horses, and the soft yet strong material of my SPLASH ROLL-UP Pants made riding very comfortable.

 We recommend taking a water filter or purifying tablets on your hike.
 There’s plenty of water in the mountains, but it may be may be contaminated from the sheep and cattle that roam freely.